 That might also be why it was given the warmer yellow hues, to give people fonder memories than a cooler film would, which would encourage them to buy more.
 Either way, this makes it good for your travel shooting today, or just everyday snapshots wherever you are.

 With Agfa Vista Plus 200 being discontinued and FujiFilm slowly reducing their offerings too, ColorPlus might be the future of cheap and low ISO colour film.

-That wouldn’t be a bad thing in my opinion, as it’s never given me a reason to complain about the results I’ve got from it – especially at the price it’s available for from Amazon, eBay, Analogue Wonderland, and probably your local film shop too. 😀
+That wouldn’t be a bad thing in my opinion, as it’s never given me a reason to complain about the results I’ve got from it – especially at the price it’s available for from this variety of places online, and probably from your local film shop too. 😀